AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 For information about how to upgrade ECS resources, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).

--   With the exception of ECS instances that use local storage, ECS instances allow their CPU and memory resources to be scaled and their bandwidths to be upgraded while the instances are running.
+-   ECS instances, except those that use local storage, can have their CPU and memory resources scaled and their bandwidths upgraded while the instances are running.
 You can also downgrade the configurations of ECS instances.
 -   A maximum of 16 data disks can be attached to each ECS instance.
 You cannot reduce the size of a data disk after it is extended.
 -   The bandwidth of each ECS instance is measured in Mbit/s and can range from 0 Mbit/s to 200 Mbit/s.
 You can also temporarily upgrade the bandwidth of an ECS instance, or downgrade the configurations of the instance when you renew it.